aws-samples/cost-optimizer-for-amazon-appstream2/README.md

    | **Timeout** | `60` | The amount of time (in seconds) that Lambda allows the function to run before stopping it.
 Minimum: `1`, maximum: `900`. |
    | **Architecture** | `x86_64` | `x86_64` is supported in all AWS Regions. `arm64` costs less, but is not supported in all AWS Regions.
 See [Lambda instruction set architectures](https://docs.aws.amazon.com/lambda/latest/dg/foundation-arch.html) for more information. |

-4. Choose **Next**.
+9. Choose **Next**.
-5. On the **Options** page, choose **Next**.
+10. On the **Configure stack options** page, choose **Next**.
-6. On the **Review** page, review and confirm the settings.
+11. On the **Review <stack name>** page, review and confirm the settings.
     Check the box acknowledging that the template will create IAM resources.
-7. Choose **Create** to deploy the stack.
+12. Choose **Submit** to deploy the stack.
-8. Click the `Confirm subscription` link in the email with the subject `AWS Notification - Subscription Confirmation`.
-   You can view the status of the stack in the AWS CloudFormation console in the **Status** column.
+13. You can view the status of the stack in the CloudFormation console in the **Status** column.
     You should see a status of `CREATE_COMPLETE` in approximately two minutes.
-9. Click the **Confirm subscription** link in the email with the subject `AWS Notification - Subscription Confirmation`.
+14. The email address specified as a stack parameter will receive a confirmation email with the subject `AWS Notification - Subscription Confirmation`.
+    Choose the **Confirm subscription** link in the email.

 ## Architecture
 ![Architecture diagram](/images/architecture.png "Architecture")